-Grades A, A, B, C, D or E indicate the standard a candidate achieved at Cambridge International A Level, with A being the highest grade.
+Grades A, A, B, C, D or E indicate the standard a candidate achieved at Cambridge International A Level.
+A is the highest and E is the lowest grade.

-Grades a, b, c, d or e indicate the standard a candidate achieved at Cambridge International AS Level, with 'a' being the highest grade.
+Grades a, b, c, d or e indicate the standard a candidate achieved at Cambridge International AS Level. 'a' is the highest and 'e' is the lowest grade.